aws-solutions-library-samples/guidance-for-automating-sap-configuration-health-checks-on-aws/README.md

 </figure>

 ## Next Steps
-You can change the baseline configuration for compiance in column expected_string in Amazon DynamoDB table SAPConfgHltChk
+You can change the baseline configuration for compliance in column expected_string in Amazon DynamoDB table SAPConfgHltChk

 ## Cleanup